Jojiv2/Scrappp/README.md

-# Scrappp
+# Scrappp v1.2
-A Very simple free proxy list scraper, made in python The tool scrape proxy from diffrent sites and api's.
+Scrappp is a python tool made to scrap free proxy lists, the tool is very easy and i will try to keep updating it and making more versions. hope you enjoy it.

 # Screenshots